rouvinerh/SecJournal/website-security/disclosed-bugs/accepted/algolia-api.md

 # Algolia API Misconfiguration

-The asset owners have agreed to a partial disclosure of this finding.

-Vector String: **CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H**

-Score: **9.8 (Critical)**

 ## Discovery

-When looking at this particular site, I noticed that there was a search function powered by Algolia in the lower right corner.
+I was looking at a rather static site and wanted to search for something.
+This was when I noticed a search function powered by Algolia being present:

 ![](../../../.gitbook/assets/algolia-api-image.png)